 It is also popular to call them the Special Forces in some fan works even though they are never referred to that in the anime.

 Some fan works portray Raika and Chaud as being much tougher on Lan then in the canon to the point of bullying him.
+Mind you, Raika introduced himself in Red Sun by punching Lan in the stomach.

 True love stories where Mega Man and Roll try to set up Lan and Mayl together.